mcfdn/mcfdn.github.io/_posts/2016-08-01-customising-api-responses-in-laravel-5.md

         ],
     ];

-So there you have it.
-Two simple ways to customise the response format that your Laravel application provides.
+So there you have it - two simple ways to customise the response format that a Laravel application provides.
 While the majority of use cases for this level of configuration will be API focused, as is this post, I'm sure there are many situations where customisation will be necessary for other response types.
-These examples should be fit for most requirements.
+These examples should be suitable for most requirements.

 Thanks!